dinesho/Lite-Admin-HTML/README.md

-# html-starter-project
+# Lite Admin Html

-Include initial setup for html UI project with gulp setup for SASS and Typescript compilation.
-Bootstrap, Font-Awesome and Jquery added as starting libraries.
+Lite Admin is a simple admin template build with html, sass, javascript and jquery.

-### How to use html-starter-project
+### How to use Lite Admin for production

 1. Clone the project
+2. run **npm install --production** to install the production node modules listed in the package.json
+3. You are ready to use the template

+### How to use Lite Admin for development

+1. Clone the project
-2. run **npm install** to install all the node modules listed in the package.json
+2. run **npm install** to install the production node modules listed in the package.json
 3. run **gulp watch** to use the sass & typescript compilation and to sync browser to updates
+4. You are ready to update and make changes to the code